-This year's Land Rover Sydney Gold Coast Race is attracting a healthy fleet.
-It is the first race of the Blue Water Pointscore, which should be a hotly contested series.
+This year's Noakes Sydney Gold Coast Yacht Race is attracting a healthy fleet, being the first race of the Blue Water Pointscore, which will be a hotly contested series.
 To view the list of entries for this years race go to "The Yachts" page from the home page menu selection.

 - The fleet spread out across the Harbour

 - Sailors with disAbilities in action during the 2011 Sydney Gold Coast Yacht Race

 - Skipper Mark Richards gives a wave and a smile after taking line honours in the 2011 Sydney Gold Coast Yacht Race

 The CYCA introduced the Sydney Gold Coast Yacht Race in 1986 as 'the great winter escape', taking advantage of the completion of the Gold Coast Seaway.
 Extensive harbour works funded by the Queensland Government had opened up an all-weather entrance at the Southport bar to deep keel yachts, large pleasure craft and fishing trawlers.

 Appropriately, the official starter of the inaugural Jupiters Gold Coast Yacht Race was the then Premier of Queensland, Sir Joh Bjelke-Peterson, who fired the starting cannon to send a fleet of 83 boats north with the promise of much warmer weather.
 An equally colourful character in the late Jack Rooklyn sailed his famous maxi yacht Apollo to a double victory, taking line honours and first place on corrected time.

 Since then the 384 nautical mile race has attracted fleets of between 70 and 80 yachts each year, with entries coming mainly from New South Wales and Queensland, but also from Victoria, Tasmania, South Australia and New Zealand.
 In 1997, a record fleet of 86 boats took part.